BatuhanSatilmis/PercentageCalculatorJavaFX/README.md

 # percentage-calc-javafx
 Percentage Calculator in Java

-Technologies Utilized: Oracle NetBeans IDE 8.2, Java SE 8.0, JavaFX Scene Builder 2.0
+Technologies Utilized: Oracle NetBeans IDE, Java SE 8.0, JavaFX Scene Builder 2.0

 Description: This is a simple program written in Java, which calculates the net percentage of a number as well as the sum of the initial number plus the percentage number.
 Its UI has been implemented with JavaFX Scene Builder and one of the program's features worth mentioning is how it interacts according to user events.